 More and more social networking websites are coming up.
-People have tens and hundreds of accounts and every account need to have a login, username, and password.
+People have tens and hundreds of accounts and every account needs to have a login, username, and password.
 Some of them even have security questions.

 So what do we do?
 It’s not possible to remember all these details for anyone.
 Neither are people very familiar with the concept of password managers.
 Therefore users end up using the same user id and passwords for multiple accounts.
 The weaker the security control implementation from an account in question, laxer are the passwords set.
-Essentially, this means that, if an account permits a user to use email ID as login ID and password, they use it, without spending a thought on their safety.
+Essentially, this means that, if an account permits a user to use email ID as a login ID and password, they use it, without spending a thought on their safety.
 The thought of, “why will anyone hack into my account”, is so profound that we really don’t want to bother with following some basic security measures.

 Also, we do not want to check the history of recent activities in our accounts.
 Gmail, Facebook, etc. provide this facility.
-You can check from which browser, which city, your account was logged into last…you find suspicious activity, report and change your password.
+You can check from which browser, which city, your account was logged into last…you find suspicious activity, report, and change your password.
 It’s as simple as that.

 So we bring to you some simple steps that one should follow while creating and using an account, to avoid falling a victim of these frequent hacks.

 How to keep your account and passwords secure?